tldev-de/authentik/website/integrations/services/node-red/index.md

 The following placeholders will be used:

 -   `authentik.company` is the FQDN of authentik.
--   `nodred.company` is the FQDN of Node-RED.
+-   `nodered.company` is the FQDN of Node-RED.

 ### Step 1